 MWh of electricity to

 NAWMA offers residents and people working with residents, free tours of its facilities throughout the year.

 A wide variety of items that can’t be recycled via the yellow-lid recycling bin can be recycled at NAWMA’s two Resource Recovery Centres, for example liquid paint, x-rays, used cooking oil and electronic waste.

-Free trailer hire is available for residents of Salisbury and Playford councils to use in conjunction with a hard-waste voucher.
+Free trailer hire is available for residents of Salisbury and Playford councils to use in conjunction with a hard waste drop-off voucher.